Before you begin building Bionic Rules in Gainsight, it is helpful to know the following, or to work with your Salesforce Admin to understand:

 - What is the usage data loading frequency, granularity, and data week?

-- weekly or monthly: will determine whether to sum/avg or max/min, and so on.
+- Weekly or monthly: Determines whether to sum/avg or max/min, and so on.

 Additionally, you must be familiar with Salesforce and Gainsight objects, to some extent:

 - Salesforce objects: Most SFDC objects only contain the present state of data.

 - CustomerInfo object: The equivalent of the Account object; it only contains the present state of data.
 Purpose of CustomerInfo object in Gainsight is to assemble various customer data in one object.
 During implementation, Gainsight makes a mirror record if your account records on the CustomerInfo object.

 - Usage data object: Gainsight's usage data object contains historical data on the usage and engagement measures you choose to track, as well as weekly or monthly snapshots of your current usage data.

 - MDA/Matrix Data: In order to access the Data Management console, and be able to view and load data, a user must have access to the Visual Force Page JBCXM.COM.

 - Gainsight Objects to Field Map: Navigate to Setup > Installed packages > click JBCXM > View Components.
 The list of all Apex Classes, VF Pages, Objects and Fields that are part of our Managed Package will be displayed.